pytorch/pytorch/docs/source/torch.compiler_faq.rst

 .. code-block:: python

    from torch._dynamo import config config.trace_numpy = False

-This moves back to the behavior in 2.0 and will avoid tracing through any NumPy function.
+This disables tracing through any NumPy functions, and allows us to discern whether the bug is entirely in the PyTorch code.

-If we want to debug through the program, rather than fully deactivating the tracer, we can execute the NumPy code eagerly (without ``torch.compile``) using PyTorch as a backend by importing ``import torch._numpy as np``.
+If the bug lies in the traced NumPy code, we can execute the NumPy code eagerly (without ``torch.compile``) using PyTorch as a backend by importing ``import torch._numpy as np``.
 This should just be used for **debugging purposes** and is in no way a replacement for the PyTorch API, as it is **much less performant** and, as a private API, **may change without notice**.
 At any rate, ``torch._numpy`` is a Python implementation of NumPy in terms of PyTorch and it is used internally by ``torch.compile`` to transform NumPy code into Pytorch code.
-It is rather easy to read and modify, so if you find any bug in it feel free to submit a PR fixing it!
+It is rather easy to read and modify, so if you find any bug in it feel free to submit a PR fixing it or simply open an issue.

 If the program does work when importing ``torch._numpy as np``, chances are that the bug is in TorchDynamo.
-If this is the case, please feel open an issue with a minimal reproducer.
+If this is the case, please feel open an issue with a `minimal reproducer <https://pytorch.org/docs/2.1/torch.compiler_troubleshooting.html>`__.

 I ``torch.compile`` some NumPy code and I did not see any speed-up.
 -------------------------------------------------------------------

 The best place to start is the
-`tutorial with general advice for how to debug this sort of torch.compile issues <https://pytorch.org/docs/main/torch.compiler_faq.html#why-am-i-not-seeing-speedups>`__.
+`tutorial with general advice for how to debug these sort of torch.compile issues <https://pytorch.org/docs/main/torch.compiler_faq.html#why-am-i-not-seeing-speedups>`__.

 Some graph breaks may happen because of the use of unsupported features.
 See :ref:`nonsupported-numpy-feats`.
 More generally, it is useful to keep in mind that some widely used NumPy features do not play well with compilers.
-For example, in-place modifications make reasoning difficult, so the compiler removes them in a pass called "functionalization".
-As such, it is best to avoid in-place ops, or the use of the ``out=`` parameter, and instead simply use out-of-place ops and let ``torch.compile`` optimize the memory use.
+For example, in-place modifications make reasoning difficult within the compiler and often yield worse performance than their out-of-place counterparts.As such, it is best to avoid them.
+Same goes for the use of the ``out=`` parameter.
+Instead, prefer out-of-place ops and let ``torch.compile`` optimize the memory use.
 Same goes for data-dependent ops like masked indexing through boolean masks, or data-dependent control flow like ``if`` or ``while`` constructions.